ncm/nytm-spelling-bee/article.md

 on, recruiters advertising for warm bodies with ten years' production experience coding Rust.

-[Thanks to Steve Klabnik, `eddyb`, `leonardo`, `huon`, `comex`, and `marcianix` for major improvements to the code and to the article.
-The mistakes remain mine, all mine.]
+[Thanks to Steve Klabnik, `eddyb`, `leonardo`, `huon`, `comex`, `marcianix`, and `alexeiz` for major improvements to the code and to the article.
+The mistakes remain mine, all mine.
+Material alterations:

-[Material alterations:
     1. Examples for `then_some` improved
     2. In C++, s/short/int/; Rust s/0u16/0/; resulting in speedup
     3. Simplify output loop -- rustc has improved, allowing simpler code ]